 - Hydraulics & pneumatics

-Difference Between LDPE and HDPE
+Differences Between LDPE and HDPE

-As we discussed the similarities between LDPE and HDPE, now is the time to look at the differences.
-Due to different compositions and branching, many attributes within both materials are drastically different.
+As we discussed the similarities between LDPE and HDPE, now is the time to examine the differences.

 Differences in Physical Attributes

 LDPE is more flexible and softer than HDPE.
-It is also translucent and has a lower melting point of 115° C. However, compared to HDPE, it is more likely to rupture under stress.
+It is also translucent and has a lower melting point of 115° C.

 On the other hand, HDPE is more rigid and durable and offers better chemical resistance.
-It has a higher melting point of 135°C, allowing it to resist higher temperatures than LDPE.
-In addition, its crystalline structure provides it with greater strength and opacity.

 Differences in the Production of LDPE and HDPE